The Emperor Jones (1933 film): Reception

 The film was a box-office disappointment for United Artists.

 The black-and-white film was tinted blue for the jungle scenes, though the tint disappeared from most prints as it was seen as a relic of the silent-film era.

 In 2002, the Library of Congress restored The Emperor Jones using archive footage.
 This version was able to restore the cut scenes of black-on-white violence, in addition to several minor changes.
 Unfortunately, no existing film of the two cut dream sequences was found, and this edition remains incomplete.

 Awards

 In 1999, the film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress, and selected for preservation in the National Film Registry. setting the stage for its restoration.

-DVD release
+Home media

-The film is in the public domain and can be purchased at many online outlets.
+Because United Artists failed to renew the copyright to the film in time, the film is in the public domain and can be purchased at many online outlets.
 A newly remastered version (with commentary and extras) was released on DVD by The Criterion Collection in 2006.